petiaccja/Mathter/README.md

 **Visual Studio:** don't forget to add the file Mathter/Mathter.natvis to your visual studio projects, it will display Mathter types nicely in the debugger.

-Contribution
----
-First of all, please just go ahead and use the code.
-It took a lot of time to write and the more people use it the more it was worth the time.

-**Report bugs**: This library powers my game engine, so it is very much usable.
-Despite that, it may has bugs here and there.
-If you find anything, **file an issue** on GitHub or **make a PR**.

-**Request features**: Something is still annoying in the syntax?
-Something still missing? **File an issue**.

-**Contribute code**: Why not add another matrix decomposition?
-You only need a new file in the Decompositions folder and use the existing ones as templates.
-Why not add support for more vectorization?
-You only have to add extra code to the SIMD folder, the organization is straight-forward.
-Is that very important transform missing?
-Look no further than the Transforms folder.
-If you are feeling codey, just **make a pull-request**.

 License
 ---
 The code is using the **MIT license**, which is a very permissive license suitable for non-commercial and commercial uses of Mathter alike.
 However, you have to include the copyright notice in your code.
 Read the full license for the exact terms.

-Contact
----
-Feel free to send me an email to [mathter_library@outlook.com](mailto:mathter_library@outlook.com) for general questions and requests.
-See also the contribution paragraph.